-Sacré-Coeur (pronounced sah kray kurr) is one of France’s most important Roman Catholic buildings.
-A basilica is another name for a church.
-The Basilica is based in Roman architecture and took over 40 years to build.
-(That’s more than it took to build the Parthenon but not as much as it took to build Notre-Dame!)
+Sacré-Coeur (pronounced sah-kray-kurr) is one of France’s most important Roman Catholic buildings.
+The Basilica (another name for a church) is based in Roman architecture and took over 40 years to build.
+(That’s more than it took to build the Parthenon but not as much time as it took to build Notre-Dame!)

 More about the Sacré-Cœur Basilica.